timlabs/uscode/United States Code/TITLE 21-FOOD AND DRUGS/CHAPTER 09-FEDERAL FOOD, DRUG, AND COSMETIC ACT/SUBCHAPTER V-DRUGS AND DEVICES/Part A-Drugs and Devices/Sec. 356c.md

 * #### (5) Restrictions
   * Notwithstanding any other provision of Federal law, in implementing this section, the Secretary shall only promulgate regulations as described in paragraph (4).

+#### (j) Risk management plans
+* Each manufacturer of a drug described in subsection (a) or of any active pharmaceutical ingredient or any associated medical device used for preparation or administration included in the drug, shall develop, maintain, and implement, as appropriate, a redundancy risk management plan that identifies and evaluates risks to the supply of the drug, as applicable, for each establishment in which such drug or active pharmaceutical ingredient of such drug is manufactured.
+A risk management plan under this section shall be subject to inspection and copying by the Secretary pursuant to an inspection or a request under section 374(a)(4) of this title.